dxw/playbook/playbook.md

 1. **Accept and admit constraints**

    Researchers at dxw do the best research we can within the constraints we have.
 We acknowledge and share the limits of our research and our findings.
-And we advocate for more research when we believe it is necessary.
+And we advocate for more research when it‘s needed to achieve the project outcomes.

 #### [Workflow](#user-research-workflow)